-Goodwill is measured and recognised initially as above.
+Goodwill is calculated as the difference between the transferred consideration, the amount of any noncontrolling interests in the acquired company, the fair value of the acquirer's previous equity interests in the acquired company and net at the acquisition date of the amounts of the identifiable assets acquired and liabilities assumed.
 Goodwill is not amortised but tested for impairment at least annually.
 In testing for impairment, goodwill is to be allocated to each of the Group's cash-generating units (or groups of cash-generating units) which are expected to benefit from the synergies of the acquisition.
 A cashgenerating unit to which goodwill has been allocated is to be tested for impairment annually, and whenever there is an indication that the unit may need to be impaired.
 If the unit's recoverable amount is lower than the unit's carrying amount, the impairment loss shall first be allocated by reducing the carrying amount of goodwill attributed to the unit and then by reducing other assets proportionately based on the carrying amount of each asset in the unit.
 A recognised impairment of goodwill shall not be reversed in subsequent periods.